 Even though a Mojito in the average bar is only about $3, there are actually much cheaper options for drinking.
 Cuba’s rum (ron) is fine and tasty and seriously cheap!
 For $7 you can buy a 750ml bottle of Havana Club that is generally drunk on the rocks.
 Beer, unfortunately, isn’t such a bargain at about $1 a can from the supermarkets.
 Either buy from the stores and chill at your casa particlar drinking or buy whole bottles of rum with mixers cheap at the El Rapido.
 If you’re more craving for a cocktail then drinking them at the state-run restaurants is usually your cheapest option.
 The bestest and cheapest mojitos we found were at El Mandarin restaurant in Cienfuegos for 90 cents.
 When on a night out most of the popular salsa clubs will cost around $3 to enter, this is unavoidable.
 L to R: A $3 mojito with a free deck chair and view, and a drinking competition with our bar man in El Mandarin restaurant in Cienfuegos

 Sometimes taking a tour is inescapable.
 But a lot of the time you can do it your own way by taking public transport or sharing taxis.
 Speaking a bit of Spanish in these situations is tremendously useful.
 Always ask more than one person about transport or tours and haggle, barter and debate over prices.
 If a place is difficult to get to, I often found that sharing a private taxi with a few people was much cheaper than taking a tour.
 Be careful of dishonest locals who may try to rip you off.
 In Baracoa we were told by a young Cuban guy that we needed him as a guide to climb the El Yunque table top mountain.
 He failed to tell us, until after we’d already paid, that a guide was actually included in the cover charge of the park, meaning we ended up paying for two guides for a trek that only needed one.
 Try to be aware of what you need to pay for and what you don’t, this will save you loads in the long run.
 Extra tip: The Tobacco farms in Viñales are free to tour and often the owner often won’t even ask you to buy anything!
-L to R: Ché Guevara statue in Santa Marta, the bay and tabletop mountain in Baracoa, the square and church in Santiago de Cuba and a tobacco farmer in Viñales
+Cuba truly is a fascinating country and travelling in Cuba can be a bit like stepping back in time… L to R: Ché Guevara statue in Santa Marta, the bay and tabletop mountain in Baracoa, the square and church in Santiago de Cuba and a tobacco farmer in Viñales

 How much I spent